BEAUTY Powered BEAST: Abstract

 \section{Abstract}

-We study nonparametric dependence detection with the proposed {\bf B}inary {\bf E}xpansion {\bf A}pproximation of {\bf U}niformi{\bf TY} (BEAUTY) approach, which generalizes the celebrated Euler's formula, and approximates the characteristic function of any copula with a linear combination of expectations of binary interactions from marginal binary expansions.
-This novel theory enables a unification of many important tests through approximations from some quadratic forms of symmetry statistics, where the deterministic weight matrix characterizes the power properties of each test.
-To achieve a robust power, we study test statistics with data-adaptive weights, referred to as the {\bf B}inary {\bf E}xpansion {\bf A}daptive {\bf S}ymmetry {\bf T}est (BEAST).
-By utilizing the properties of the binary expansion filtration, we show that the Neyman-Pearson test of uniformity can be approximated by an oracle weighted sum of symmetry statistics.
-The BEAST with this oracle provides a benchmark of feasible power against any alternative by leading all existing tests with a substantial margin.
-To approach this oracle power, we develop the BEAST through a regularized resampling approximation of the oracle test.
-The BEAST improves the empirical power of many existing tests against a wide spectrum of common alternatives and provides clear interpretation of the form of dependency when significant.
+We study distribution-free goodness-of-fit tests with the proposed {\bf B}inary {\bf E}xpansion {\bf A}pproximation of {\bf U}niformi{\bf TY} (BEAUTY) approach.
+This method generalizes the renowned Euler's formula, and approximates the characteristic function of any copula through a linear combination of expectations of binary interactions from marginal binary expansions.
+This novel theory enables a unification of many important tests of independence via approximations from specific quadratic forms of symmetry statistics, where the deterministic weight matrix characterizes the power properties of each test.
+To achieve a robust power, we examine test statistics with data-adaptive weights, referred to as the {\bf B}inary {\bf E}xpansion {\bf A}daptive {\bf S}ymmetry {\bf T}est (BEAST). {For any given alternative, we demonstrate that the Neyman-Pearson test can be approximated by an oracle weighted sum of symmetry statistics.} The BEAST with this oracle provides a useful benchmark of feasible power.
+To approach this oracle power, we devise the BEAST through a regularized resampling approximation of the oracle test.
+The BEAST improves the empirical power of many existing tests against a wide spectrum of common alternatives and delivers a clear interpretation of dependency forms when significant.